executive Staff

 Email: allison@casagalveston.org

 Alli was born and raised in Dickinson, experiencing events that derailed their childhood.
 These events are what influenced their desire to start a career in supporting children.
 They graduated from College of the Mainland with an Associate of Arts in General Studies and plans on eventually getting a Bachelor’s degree to support their passions.
-Alli is very grateful for CASA does and is happy to be on the staff.
+Alli is very grateful for what CASA does and is happy to be on the staff.

 Outside of work, Alli loves listening to music and podcasts, playing Scrabble with their family and friends, cooking (and mastering) vegan meals, and being a part of the non-profit organization, Higher Up Texas.